Azure/bicep-types-az/generated/servicefabricmanagedclusters/microsoft.servicefabric/2021-01-01-preview/types.md

 ### Properties
 * **applicationHealthPolicy**: [ApplicationHealthPolicy](#applicationhealthpolicy): Defines a health policy used to evaluate the health of an application or one of its children entities.
 * **forceRestart**: bool: If true, then processes are forcefully restarted during upgrade even when the code version has not changed (the upgrade only changes configuration or data).
 * **instanceCloseDelayDuration**: int: Duration in seconds, to wait before a stateless instance is closed, to allow the active requests to drain gracefully.
 This would be effective when the instance is closing during the application/cluster upgrade, only for those instances which have a non-zero delay duration configured in the service description.
-See InstanceCloseDelayDurationSeconds property in StatelessServiceDescription for details.
-Note, the default value of InstanceCloseDelayDurationInSeconds is 4294967295, which indicates that the behavior will entirely depend on the delay configured in the stateless service description.
 * **recreateApplication**: bool: Determines whether the application should be recreated on update.
 If value=true, the rest of the upgrade policy parameters are not allowed.
 * **rollingUpgradeMonitoringPolicy**: [RollingUpgradeMonitoringPolicy](#rollingupgrademonitoringpolicy): The policy used for monitoring the application upgrade
 * **upgradeMode**: 'Monitored' | 'UnmonitoredAuto'